Nav2510/ngx-form-lib/projects/ngx-form-lib/README.md

 ## Homepage

-Configure you form directly on [NgxFormLib](https://ngx-form-lib.web.app/) or play with forms on [Stackblitz](https://stackblitz.com/edit/angular-ivy-5hodcd)
+Configure your form directly on [NgxFormLib](https://ngx-form-lib.web.app/) or play with forms on [Stackblitz](https://stackblitz.com/edit/angular-ivy-5hodcd)

 ## Installation